-- 1. A student who submits a request to the Board of Examiners to take one or more parts of an examination in another language as English must substantiate that application, see also Article 7.3 of the IDE TER2019-2020. - 2.
+- 1. A student who submits a request to the Board of Examiners to take one or more parts of an examination in another language as English must substantiate that application, see also Article 7.3 of the IDE TER 2021-2022. - 2.
 Before taking a decision the Board of Examiners will obtain advice from the examiner(s) in question with request to the application.

-Article 8 - Fraud16
+Article 8 - Fraud11

-- Fraud is taken to mean any act or omission by a student that makes it fully or partially impossible to properly assess the knowledge, insight and skill of that student or another student.
+- 1. Fraud is taken to mean any act or omission by a student that makes it fully or partially impossible to properly assess the knowledge, insight and skill of that student or another student.
 Fraud is in any event understood to include commission of plagiarism in any form, this includes all cases in which a student implies that the work in question is his own when that is not the case, such as copying the work of others and presenting it as one's own through deliberate deception or through carelessness of inadequate references.
-Fraud also defined as including the following: - being in possession, during an examination, of aids (digital or otherwise), any notes, pre-programmed calculator, mobile phone, book, syllabus, notes in books for an open-book examination, the use of which has not been expressly permitted; - looking at the work of others during an examination or exchanging information or materials inside or outside the room where the examination is taking place; - impersonating someone else during an examination; - to be represented by someone else at an examination; - being in possession of the questions/assignments of an examination before the date or time on which the examination is due to be held. - includes feigning and/or falsifying survey answers, interview answers or research data. - 2.
-Whenever a student is suspected of having committed fraud, the matter will be dealt with by the Board of Examiners.
-If a Board of Examiners receives a complaint relating to fraud about a student who is enrolled in a different study programme, it will immediately pass on the complaint to the Board of Examiners of the relevant study programme.
+Fraud also defined as including the following: - being in possession, during an examination, of aids (digital or otherwise), any notes, pre-programmed calculator, mobile phone, book, syllabus, notes in books for an openbook examination, the use of which has not been expressly permitted; - looking at the work of others during an examination or exchanging information or materials inside or outside the room where the examination is taking place; - impersonating someone else during an examination; - to be represented by someone else at an examination; - being in possession of the questions/assignments of an examination before the date or time on which the examination is due to be held. - includes feigning and/or falsifying survey answers, interview answers or research data;